 Thickness measurements must be performed with both contacts as well as non-contact sensors.
 Non-contact sensor measurement techniques have an advantage due to their accuracy and measuring speeds.

 You will also find there is a distinction between one-sided and two-sided thickness measurements.
 Two-sided thickness measurements are conducted with a minimum of a pair of sensors installed together on a single axis and measure the target synchronously.
 The difference between the measurement result produces the thickness of the object being measured.
 One-sided thickness measurements should only be performed with non-contact sensors.

 A LVDT sensor can measure movements as small as a few millionths of an inch up to several inches.
 They are also capable of measuring positions up to ±30 inches (±0.762 meters).

 Sentech is a global leader in designing and manufacturing position sensors, including LVDTs, RVDT’s, FASTAR sensors, HYDRASTAR sensors, signal conditioners, and solenoids.
-Working with us will give you peace of mind as all our products are manufactured according to ISO 9001:2015, AS9100 Rev D certified processes, and ANAB accreditations.
+Working with us will give you peace of mind as all our signal conditioning, and sensor products are manufactured according to ISO 9001:2015, AS9100 Rev D certified processes, and ANAB accreditations.
 If you are looking for custom, tailored solutions for mission-critical applications, contact us today to talk to one of our renowned experts.